 A few password managers are usually recommended by security specialists, including LastPass, KeePassXC, and 1Password.
 I wrote a guide on LastPass for beginners, as well as KeePassXC for beginners.
 For now I am focusing on 1Password, perhaps the most user-friendly password manager recommended by specialists.

 1Password enables you to sync your passwords across all of your devices using the same password vault.
 It also has browser extensions that allow you to automatically fill out passwords in your browser.
 It’s easy to use.
 1Password is relatively cheap — $2.99 each month.
-Alternatively you can pay one time and buy a license for $65.
+Alternatively you can pay one time and buy a license for $65 with Mac or Windows.
 (Not everyone wants to pay that much.
 If you’re interested in a cheaper alternative, consider LastPass.
 Check out my LastPass guide.)

 Go to 1Password.com and hit the “Try 1Password free” button in the top right corner of the page.
 On the signup page, type in your email.
 You should receive an email from 1Password (firstname.lastname@example.org) with a link.
 Click the link to confirm that you own the email address and fill out the form.